 Britain had few trees big enough for the Royal Navy’s ships, and so the Crown reserved the tall white pines of northern New England for itself.
 The king’s surveyors traveled the woods, scoring the king’s trees with three slashes shaped like an arrow – the King’s Broad Arrow.

 People honored the law far more in the breach than in the observance.
 In 1721, one of the king’s surveyors counted 25,000 logs in New Hampshire, all big enough to be masts.
+But none went to the king.

 In 1722, another pine tree law decreed settlers couldn’t cut any white pines bigger than a foot in diameter.
 The colonists then had to pay for a royal license to cut white pine trees on their own land.